MPAS-Dev/compass/latest/_sources/developers_guide/ocean/test_groups/isomip_plus.rst.txt

     There is currently an issue with fill values not being handled correctly that needs to be resolved before this step is fully useful.

-.. _dev_ocean_isomip_plus_default:
+.. _dev_ocean_isomip_plus_ocean_test:

 ocean_test
 ----------

+The same class,
+:py:class:`compass.ocean.tests.isomip_plus.ocean_test.OceanTest`, defines
-By default the variants of the :py:class:`compass.ocean.tests.isomip_plus.ocean_test.OceanTest` test case create and mesh and initial condition, perform 10 iterations of SSH adjustment to make sure the SSH is as close as possible to being in dynamic balance with the land-ice pressure.
-Then, they perform a 1-hour (15-time-step) forward simulation.
+the Ocean0, Ocean1 and Ocean2 test cases at various resolutions and with various vertical coordinates.
+By default, these test cases only run 3 of the 7 available steps: ``initial_state`` to create and mesh and initial condition, ``ssh_adjustment`` to perform 10 1-hour simulations used to balance the land-ice pressure with the sea surface height, and ``performance`` to run a final 1-hour (15-time-step) forward simulation.
 If a baseline is provided when calling :ref:`dev_compass_setup`, a large number of variables (both prognostic and related to land-ice fluxes) are checked to make sure they match the baseline.

 The optional ``simulation``, ``streamfunction``, ``viz`` and ``misomip`` steps, described above, are used to perform longer simulations and perform analysis